CommissionerPeirce/SafeHarbor2.0/README.md

 &ensp; &ensp; (8) *qualifying distribution* means:

-&ensp; &ensp; &ensp; &ensp; (a) the public distribution of any autonomous cryptotokens, in one or a series of transactions, over any period of time after the corresponding autonomous cryptosystem described in paragraph 6(c) has become publicly operational, to:
+&ensp; &ensp; &ensp; &ensp; (a) the public distribution of any autonomous cryptotokens, in one or a series of transactions, over any period of time after the corresponding autonomous cryptosystem described in paragraph '6(c)' of this section has become publicly operational, to:

 &ensp; &ensp; &ensp; &ensp;&ensp;&ensp; (1) any users of the autonomous cryptosystem, solely in exchange for or recognition of using the autonomous cryptosystem in one or more transactions or continuously during a designated period of time;

-&ensp; &ensp; &ensp; &ensp;&ensp;&ensp; (2) if the corresponding autonomous cryptosystem is of the type described in paragraph 1(b), to users of the autonomous cryptosystem of the type described in paragraph 1(a) on which the corresponding autonomous cryptosystem is stored and executed, solely in recognition of historical use of the autonomous cryptosystem of the type described in paragraph 1(a); or
+&ensp; &ensp; &ensp; &ensp;&ensp;&ensp; (2) if the corresponding autonomous cryptosystem is of the type described in paragraph '1(b)' of this section, to users of the autonomous cryptosystem of the type described in paragraph '1(a)' of this section on which the corresponding autonomous cryptosystem is stored and executed, solely in recognition of historical use of the autonomous cryptosystem of the type described in paragraph '1(a)' of this section; or

 &ensp; &ensp; &ensp; &ensp;&ensp;&ensp; (3) an autonomous cryptotreasury controlled by holders of the autonomous cryptotokens; or

-&ensp; &ensp; &ensp; &ensp; (b) the private distribution of any autonomous cryptotokens, in one or a series of transactions over any period of time before the corresponding autonomous cryptosystem described in paragraph 6(c) has become publicly operational, to members of the initial development team, provided that: (1) the percentage of the total possible maximum supply of the autonomous cryptotokens to the initial development team and all its members does not exceed 30% in the aggregate or 5% to any member; (2) within 30 days of the autonomous cryptosystem becoming operational, the initial development team and its members collectively do not beneficially hold or control a majority of the economic benefits or voting powers associated with the autonomous cryptotoken (excluding any such tokens held in the autonomous cryptotreasury).
+&ensp; &ensp; &ensp; &ensp; (b) the private distribution of any autonomous cryptotokens, in one or a series of transactions over any period of time before the corresponding autonomous cryptosystem described in paragraph '6(c)' of this section has become publicly operational, to members of the initial development team, provided that: (1) the percentage of the total possible maximum supply of the autonomous cryptotokens to the initial development team and all its members does not exceed 30% in the aggregate or 5% to any member; (2) within 30 days of the autonomous cryptosystem becoming operational, the initial development team and its members collectively do not beneficially hold or control a majority of the economic benefits or voting powers associated with the autonomous cryptotoken (excluding any such tokens held in the autonomous cryptotreasury).

-&ensp; &ensp; &ensp; For the avoidance of doubt, for a distribution of cryptotokens to constitute a qualifying distribution under clause ‘(a)’ of this paragraph (8), neither the initial development team nor any of their respective related persons, may be paid any sale proceeds or capital by users of the autonomous cryptosystem as consideration for distribution of the autonomous cryptotokens; instead, users must be entitled to receive the autonomous cryptotokens solely as a result of their use of their post-operational use of the corresponding autonomous cryptosystem or their historical pre-operational use of the autonomous cryptosystem on which the first autonomous cryptosystem is stored and operated.
+&ensp; &ensp; &ensp; For the avoidance of doubt, for a distribution of cryptotokens to constitute a qualifying distribution under clause ‘(a)’ of this paragraph '(8)' of this section, neither the initial development team nor any of their respective related persons, may be paid any sale proceeds or capital by users of the autonomous cryptosystem as consideration for distribution of the autonomous cryptotokens; instead, users must be entitled to receive the autonomous cryptotokens solely as a result of their use of their post-operational use of the corresponding autonomous cryptosystem or their historical pre-operational use of the autonomous cryptosystem on which the first autonomous cryptosystem is stored and operated.

-&ensp; &ensp; (9)  *initial development team*  means any person, group of persons, or entity that provides the essential managerial efforts for the development of the network prior to the first public qualifying distribution of the autonomous cryptotokens pursuant to clause ‘(a)’ of the definition of “qualifying distribution” set forth in paragraph (g)(8) of this section and makes the initial filing of a notice of reliance on this safe harbor and a *member* of an initial development team means any person, group of persons or entity that provides services to or with the initial development team.
+&ensp; &ensp; (9)  *initial development team*  means any person, group of persons, or entity that provides the essential managerial efforts for the development of the network prior to the first public qualifying distribution of the autonomous cryptotokens pursuant to clause ‘(a)’ of the definition of “qualifying distribution” set forth in paragraph '(g)(8)' of this section of this section and makes the initial filing of a notice of reliance on this safe harbor and a *member* of an initial development team means any person, group of persons or entity that provides services to or with the initial development team.

 &ensp; &ensp; (10)  *related person* means with respect to any person, any affiliate or immediate family member of such person.